Kietpawpan/infoX/README.md

 5. The AI was programmed with Notepad++, tested, packaged, and released on Github by the developer, Dr. Monte Kietpawpan, Director of Service Links Center, Ministry of Natural Resources and Environment, monte@mnre.go.th

 # Version History
+**v1.2.3**
+This is a bug fix version
+1. Fixed a bug that infoX DSS could not run on Windows.
+This bug was introduced in v1.2.2

 **v1.2.2**
 This version is a minor updated version
 1. Trained decision tree to #6407212208 (dtb): Solution 1.5.1.1.2